KiFoundation/ki-tools/contrib/testnets/test_platform/README.md

 ## Features

 1. All ports automatically incremented by 10
-1. Gaiad nodes peer with all other nodes
+1. Kid nodes peer with all other nodes
-1. Gaiad nodes all started on one machine without conflict
+1. Kid nodes all started on one machine without conflict
 1. All nodes generate, propose, and vote on blocks
 1. Stopping app stops all instances
 1. Support specifying a pre-existing genesis file